vegaprotocol/specs/protocol/0056-REWA-rewards_overview.md

 It is reasonable to assume that `quantum` will be set to a value around `1 USD` (though there will likely be quite significant variation from this for assets that are not well correlated with USD).
 Therefore, for example, to reward futures markets when they reach a lifetime traded notional over 1 mil USD, then this parameter should be set to around `1000000`.
 Any decimal value strictly greater than `0` is valid.

+## New network parameter for updating interim scores

+The parameter `rewards.updateFrequency` which is a duration string (e.g. `1m`) defines how frequency [interim scores](#publishing-interim-reward-information) are calculated and exposes for competitions.

 ## Reward process high level

 At a high level, rewards work as follows: